Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 The Barca Academy is the best place to be a soccer player in the USA.

-We will put in the culture of FC Barcelona style soccer, hour by hour, every day — the players bring work ethic and, together it will be great.
+We will introduce the culture of FC Barcelona-style soccer, hour by hour, every day.
+The players bring work ethic, and together, it will be great.

 Diane Scavuzzo: Why do you think the Barca Academy will be successful in America?

-It is different because of the feeling of teamwork, players playing as a team — it focuses on the mentality of passing between the ten players — not on individuals — it is about a team effort — and this it is not easy.
+It is different because of the feeling of teamwork, players playing as a team.
+It focuses on the mentality of passing between the ten players—not on individuals—it is about a team effort, and this is not easy.

-It is very difficult to do but we know how to do it, and, when you win playing this style of soccer, people know it is Barca.
+It is very difficult, but we know how to do it, and when you win playing this style of soccer, people know it is Barca.

 Diane Scavuzzo: What makes it so difficult?